 Veterans Court refers to a “diversionary program” that can help veterans with mental health issues seek treatment to help them from committing further crimes.
 Many crimes stem from an individual’s struggles with mental health, especially for veterans.
 Veterans Court seeks to help offenders deal with the mental health issues with the simultaneous goal of keeping the public safe by reducing recidivism.
-If you are a veteran charged with a crime, keep reading to learn about taking advantage of Veterans Court in Salt Lake City, contact the Salt Lake City criminal defense lawyers at Overson Law today for a free consultation on your case.
+If you are a veteran charged with a crime, keep reading to learn about taking advantage of Veterans Court in Salt Lake City, contact a Salt Lake City criminal defense lawyer at Overson Law today for a free consultation on your case.

 How Does Veterans Court Work in Utah?